 \begin{proposition} If $\Lambda, \Lambda'$ are the two Chekanov knots, then

 \end{proposition}

-We close the introduction with a discussion of a subject to which we will not return in the body of the paper.
-Theorem \ref{thm:augthm} and a theorem of Rutherford \cite{Ru} lead to {\em a different} relation between our category and the HOMFLY polynomial.
+As shown in \cite{NRSSZ}, linearized contact homology is the endomorphism complex of the augmentation category, so Proposition \ref{prop:chek} follows from Theorem \ref{conj:mainconj} above, together with Chekanov's original calculation \cite{C}.
+However we give here an independent proof, solely in the language of sheaf theory.

+The point count of Theorem \ref{thm:augthm} is of particular interest when combined with a theorem of Rutherford relating the ruling polynomial to the HOMFLY polynomial \cite{Ru}.
 Let $K$ be a topological knot.
 We write $P(K) \in \bZ[(q^{1/2}- q^{-1/2})^{\pm 1}, a^{\pm 1}]$ for the HOMFLY polynomial of $K$.
 Our conventions are given by the following skein relation and normalization:

 In these conventions, the lowest order term in $a$ of the HOMFLY polynomial of the closure of a positive braid with $w$ crossings and $n$ strands is $a^{w-n}$; note $w-n$ is also the Thurston-Bennequin invariant of its rainbow closure.